visual-framework/vf-wp/README.md

 This theme allows integration with the VF 2.0.
 It is currently heavily tied to the brand-specific "VF 2.0 for the EMBL Design Language".

+There are additional external wordpress plugins required to make this repository work, which you can find [here](https://github.com/visual-framework/vfwp-external-plugins).

 ## Documentation

 * [Work in Progress, Issues, Bugs](https://github.com/visual-framework/vf-wp/issues)